Shajahan Sheikh to be arrested in 7 days: TMC spokesperson | Politics

 The TMC leader's assertion comes immediately after the Calcutta High Court clarified that there is no stay on the arrest of Shajahan. ''About the arrest of Sheikh Shajahan, Abhishek Banerjee is correct.
 The matter was stuck in the legal tangle of the court.
 The opposition was doing politics using this opportunity.
 Thanks to the High Court today for clarifying the matter and allowing the police to take action.
 Shajahan will be arrested within seven days,'' Ghosh posted on X.

-TMC national general secretary Abhishek Banerjee had on Sunday claimed that Shahjahan could not be arrested because of legal tangles and stay on FIRs filed by the police.
+TMC national general secretary Abhishek Banerjee had on Sunday claimed that Shajahan could not be arrested because of legal tangles and stay on FIRs filed by the police.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)